zhiburt/tabled/README.md

 By default `tabled` doesn't handle [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
 By default such things as hyperlinks, blinking and others things which can be achieved via ANSI codes might not work correctly.

-To enable this support, add the `color` feature to your `Cargo.toml`
+To enable this support, add the `ansi` feature to your `Cargo.toml`

 ```toml
 tabled = { version = "*", features = ["ansi"] }